faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 ## What is a crash?

+Inside our computers is an Operating Environment.
+This comprises one or more running Operating Systems, and Application Software.
+Operating Systems and Application Software are distinguished by the fact that OS software runs with higher CPU privileges (kernel mode) than Application Software (user mode).

+The basic conceptual model of our application software sitting on an Operating System which itself sits on hardware is normally sufficient.
+However, modern computer systems have multiple co-operating subsystems.
+For example, a MacBook Pro with TouchBar will have the main operating system, macOS, but also Bridge OS providing the TouchBar interface, disk encryption and "Hey Siri!" support.
+The multimedia and networking chips in our computers are advanced components and can have their own real-time Operating Systems running on them.
+Our Mac software will be just one of many applications running on macOS.

-An application crash\index{crash!definition} is something the Operating Environment does to our application in response to what we have done (or failed to do) in the Operating Environment that violates some _policy_ of the platform we are running on.
+An application crash\index{crash!application crash} is something the Operating Environment does to our application in response to what we have done (or failed to do) in the Operating Environment that violates some _policy_ of the platform we are running on.

+When the Operating System detects a problem in the Operating System, it can crash itself.
+This is called a kernel panic\index{crash!kernel panic}.

 ## Operating Environment Policies